ARTICLE I. NAME OF ORGANIZATION

 - Director at large, as needed

 A Nominating Committee shall provide a slate of directors for the AGM.
 (See Article 6, Section 3.)
-A term of office is two (2) years.

 A Director can only stand for a total of three (3) consecutive terms, unless this restriction is waived at the AGM by a majority vote.